TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Emboss/Index.rst

     speaking: Opacity = Transparency^-1.
 For example, 100% opacity = 0%
     transparency.

-    Only active with a value for :t3-gifbuilder-emboss:`blur`.
+    Only active with a value for :ref:`gifbuilder-emboss-blur`.

 ..  _gifbuilder-emboss-offset: